How Is India Connected to the Internet?

 Terminal - Traceroute

-You will now see the IP addresses of all the devices through which you are connected to Google’s server along with the response time it took at each stage.
+You will now see the IP addresses of all the devices through which you are connected to Google’s server, along with the response time it took at each stage.
 This helps in knowing the path/cables through which your information is being passed.

 You can try some other websites too; IMO you should try other than Google.

 That was a small peep into the world of underwater/underground cables – although they are essential for the internet to work, these are some things which many people are unaware of.
+I hope my this research will help you understand how India is connected to the internet and how we are able to access the internet from our home.

 Leave a Reply